DenizenScript/Depenizen/README.md

 If you need the 1.x (legacy) version, you can find the last official build of that here: https://ci.citizensnpcs.co/job/Depenizen/476/

-**Status:** Depenizen 2.x rewrite has rewritten all the basic core functionality, but the Bungee bridge rebuild is pending.
+**Status:** Depenizen 2.x rewrite has rewritten all the basic core functionality, but the Bungee bridge rebuild is incomplete.
-The plan for this bungee bridge is to be significantly different from a usage perspective, so you **will** have to change configuration details when this is available.
+The new bungee bridge is significantly different from a usage perspective, so you **will** have to change configuration details when this is available.

 ### Licensing pre-note: